-No cost to retiree or spouse until age 65 if employee is at least age 60 with 10 years of service at retirement.
-At age 65, retiree and spouse must pay for prescription and dental coverage if elected.
-Employees hired on or after October 11, 2006 are eligible for single coverage only postretirement.
+No cost to retiree or spouse until age 65 if employee is at least age 60 with 10 years of service or age plus service equals 79 at retirement.
+Employees hired on or after October 11, 2006, are eligible for single coverage only postretirement.